 Anyway, now that you know how to assess your system with the tools provided by the Windows system, you will be ready.

-The fourth method clearly offers a lot more information about your system than any of the others and the data is very well structured so you can always find the data you are looking for.
+The fourth method offers a lot more information about your system than any of the others, and the data is very well structured, so you can always find the data you are looking for.

 However, if you’re looking for basic information, any of the other solutions will provide enough to go with.

-On the other hand, if you’re still not satisfied with the results, you can use the best-dedicated solutions to find system specifications.
+On the other hand, if you’re still unsatisfied with the results, you can use the best-dedicated solutions to find system specifications.